 HYDROFORMED STEEL REAR SUBFRAME

 Road noise, vibration and harshness (NVH) is dramatically reduced through the use of floating rear subframe rails that carry the lower rear suspension links (and differential on the SH-AWD® model).
 The subframe is isolated from the body by specially tuned bushings, and uses hydroformed tubular steel side members for rigidity and a direct reduction of NVH in the passenger cabin.
 The hydroformed rails are created using hydraulic pressure that shapes steel tubing in a special mold.
-The result is light, strong and precisely shaped steel components that generate 17-percent reduction in rear chassis vibration.
+The result is light, strong and precisely shaped steel components that generate a reduction in rear chassis vibration.

-NEW ENGINE MOUNT SYSTEM
+ENGINE MOUNT SYSTEM

-The 2009 Acura TL engine features a new fluid-filled, hydro-compliant engine mount design that significantly reduces engine noise, vibration and harshness (NVH).
+The Acura TL engine features a fluid-filled, hydro-compliant engine mount design that significantly reduces engine noise, vibration and harshness (NVH).
 The result is a 25-percent reduction in engine vibration, a substantial achievement that is noticeable and appreciated by the driver and passengers alike.

 4-WHEEL DISC BRAKES WITH EBD AND BRAKE ASSIST